ryanhartman4/meditation-alignment/blog/alignment_blog_post.md

 # Building Production-Ready AI Alignment: A One-Night Sprint

-*How I built a comprehensive AI safety system for a meditation app in a single night, using the same techniques as frontier AI labs*
+*How I built a comprehensive AI safety system for my meditation app in a single night, using the same techniques as frontier AI labs*

 ## The Challenge